Jane M. Hawkins

-Jane Margaret Hawkins is an American mathematician who works as a professor of mathematics at University of North Carolina at Chapel Hill.
-Her research concerns dynamical systems and complex dynamics, including cellular automata and Julia sets.
+Jane Margaret Hawkins (born October 27, 1954) is an American mathematician known for her research in dynamical systems and complex dynamics, including cellular automata and Julia sets.
+She is a professor of mathematics at the University of North Carolina at Chapel Hill.
 More recent research has included work on cellular automata models for the spread of HIV, Hepatitis C and Ebola.